songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/01-Basics/01/_database.md

 sectionnumber: 1.4
 ---

-Numerous applications are stateful in some way and want to save data persistently, be it in a database, as files on a filesystem or in an object store.
-In this lab, we are going to create a MariaDB database and configure our application to store its data in it.
+Numerous applications are stateful in some way and want to save data persistently, whether in a database, as files on a filesystem, or in an object store.
+In this lab, we will create a MariaDB database and configure our application to store its data in it.

 ## {{% task %}} Instantiate a MariaDB database

-We are first going to create a so-called _Secret_ in which we store sensitive data.
+We will first create a so-called _Secret_ in which we store sensitive data.
 The secret will be used to access the database and also to create the initial database.

 ```bash
 kubectl create secret generic mariadb \